Mohan-Sai-Karthikeya101/WayPoint/README.md

   <h2><i>“Don’t just predict where you are.
 Understand where you can go.”</i></h2>
 </blockquote>

 WayPoint is an end-to-end machine learning system designed to analyse student academic performance and identify students who may require additional academic support.

-The system takes six parameters from a student: study hours, phone usage, days before exam preparation, assignment percentage, attendance percentage, and previous marks.
+The system takes six parameters from a student: study hours, phone usage, days before exam preparation, assignment percentage, attendance, and previous marks.
 These parameters are analysed using trained machine learning models to predict expected performance and classify the student into an academic risk category.

 WayPoint goes beyond simply predicting a result.
 It uses SHAP explainability to show which factors contributed most to a prediction, provides practical recommendations for students who need support, and introduces Dream Score, which allows a student to enter a desired target score and explore which areas could be improved to work towards it.

-## Novelty Features
+# Novelty Features

-### *1. SHAP-Based Explainability*

-WayPoint does not only provide a prediction; it explains which input parameters contributed most to the predicted performance and risk classification.
-This makes the model's output more understandable and actionable.

-### *2. Dream Score Analysis*

-Students can enter a desired target score, and WayPoint analyses what areas could be improved to work towards that target.
-The recommendations are constrained to practical and realistic changes rather than unrealistic study schedules or phone-usage reductions.

-### *3. Persistent Learning & Model Versioning*

-WayPoint retains historical training data and previous model versions instead of replacing them after every training run.
-Compatible previous models can be used for continued training, allowing the system to build on earlier learning.

-Each training run creates a new model version, while the selected model is stored separately as the **current model** used by the application.
-This provides model history, backup, and controlled updates without losing previous versions.

-### *4. Training–Application Separation*

-## Training–Application Separation
+## *1. Training–Application Separation*

 WayPoint has two separate parts that work together: